Q: If I add a top navigation with mega menu of all the pages of the website (html as well as indexable by Google), will this defuse the link juice?

 Though, Google still is following some old rules, but it likes its followers to be cool.

-Mega menus are large drop-down menus with multi-level expansions.
+Mega menu is a large drop down menu with multi-level expansions.
 With the help of such menus, one can put their website’s entire navigation into a single menu.
 Take popular websites such as kogan.com.au or catch.com.au as examples and you would understand what we are talking about.
-These types of mega menus can contain a massive amount of links.
+These types of menus can contain a massive amount of links enhancing the user experience.

 Therefore, a visitor can easily access the deepest sections of your website via the main menu.
 Now, the question is whether a mega menu is bad for SEO or not.
-In this article, we will discuss the impact that a mega menu could have on your SEO.
+In this article, we will discuss the impact that a mega menu could have on your SEO success.

 It’s a proven fact that the use of mega menus on your website can negatively affect your website’s Google rankings.
 These types of menus can hamper hierarchical URL structures.
 Also, they can damage the logical PR flow of your website.
 That means, when you use a mega menu, the PageRank is more equally distributed across your entire website.
 Now, you might ask, “How is that a problem?
 Isn’t it good for my website”?